vk1609/ElliteCollection/README.md

 ### Things to do
-- Email update has to be done.
+- Email updation.
-- Age calculation has to be done.
+- Age calculation.